cyberbotics/webots/docs/guide/object-factory.md

 - `size`: Defines the size of the manhole.

-- `enableBoundingObject`: Defines whether the fire manhole should have a bounding object.
+- `enableBoundingObject`: Defines whether the manhole should have a bounding object.

 ## Pallet